AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ```

 ```
-! if the exception rule also has `$important` modifier it will prevail, so no requests will not be blocked
+! if the exception rule also has `$important` modifier, it will prevail and requests won't be blocked
 ||example.org^$important
 @@||example.org^$important
 ```